Sea ice types

 A thin elastic crust of ice, easily bending on waves and swell and under pressure, thrusting in a pattern of interlocking ‘fingers’ (finger rafting).
 Has a matt surface and is up to 10 cm in thickness.
 May be subdivided into dark nilas and light nilas.

-Dark nilas is < 5 cm thick and very dark in colour.
-Light nilas is 5-10 cm thick and reflects proportionately more light than dark nilas, depending on its thickness.
+Dark nilas is less than 5 cm thick and very dark in colour.
+Light nilas is 5–10 cm thick and reflects proportionately more light than dark nilas, depending on its thickness.

-Predominantly circular pieces of ice from 30 cm - 3 m in diameter, and up to 10 cm in thickness (unrafted), with raised rims due to the pieces striking against one another.
+Predominantly circular pieces of ice from 0.3–3 m in diameter, and up to 10 cm in thickness (unrafted), with raised rims due to the pieces striking against one another.
 It may be formed on a slight swell from grease ice, shuga or slush or as the result of the breaking of ice rind, nilas or, under severe conditions of swell or waves, of grey ice.

 The pressure process by which sea ice is forced into ridges.